-Zoloft: The Most Widely-Used Antidepressant
+Zoloft: the Most Widely-Used Antidepressant

-When a person exhibits symptoms of severe depression, a primary care or another provider may prescribe medication to alleviate the symptoms.
+When a person exhibits symptoms of severe depression, primary care or another provider may prescribe medication to alleviate the symptoms.
 The term “antidepressant” is a blanket expression that refers to five different types of drugs of which selective serotonin reuptake inhibitors (SSRIs) are included.

 Considered to have the fewest side effects, Zoloft is the most-prescribed antidepressant and SSRI that is used to treat severe depression, obsessive-compulsive disorder, panic and anxiety disorders, post-traumatic stress disorder, types of phobias and intense fears, and even certain types of bipolar disorder.

 However, Zoloft’s side effects still pose an issue with prescribed users.
 It has more of an activating effect than other SSRI antidepressants, thus some have reported feeling agitated or experiencing insomnia while taking Zoloft.
 Some of the most pronounced effects experienced by individuals taking Zoloft were those that are sexual in nature.
 Patients have reported difficulty achieving orgasm during sex and symptoms of sexual arousal disorder.
-Still, sexual side effects are common of other SSRI medications.
+Still, sexual side effects are common with other SSRI medications.

 Since the maximum therapeutic dosage for Zoloft is relatively low at 200 milligrams per day, overdose can occur without adequate care and proper dosage.
 Individuals overdosing on Zoloft or sertraline may experience:

 - Marked increase or decrease in heart rate

 - The dramatic increase in blood pressure, may lead to lost consciousness